-In This Thai custard dessert recipe, we’ll make the boraan version.
-Boraan means it’s a classic, ancient dessert, and we’ll stick to the old ways of making it with two layers: white and golden.
-The white layer comes from coconut milk, while the golden layer gets its color from palm sugar.
+In this recipe, Iโm sharing the boraan version (boraan means traditional or ancient) and weโre sticking to the classic method with two layers: white and golden.
+The white layer comes from coconut milk, while the golden layer gets its color and flavor from palm sugar.

-These days, there are lots of variations with pandan, pumpkin, or even butterfly pea flowers, turning the golden layer into green, orange, or purple.
+Youโll find many variations these days with pandan, pumpkin, or butterfly pea flowers, turning the golden layer green, orange, or purple.
+But this version keeps it authentic and close to how itโs been made for generations.

-These specific ceramic bowls can be found on Amazon, but feel free to use any small bowls you have.
-You might also find these bowls at your local Asian grocery store.
+These specific ceramic bowls can be found on Amazon, but feel free to use any small heatproof bowls you have.
+You might also find them at your local Asian grocery store.

 Bottom layer